learn-co-curriculum/phase-0-pac-1-expressions-in-js/README.md

-# Defining Expression and Evaluation
+# Expressions in JavaScript

 ## Learning Goals

 * Define "Expression"
+* Define "Evaluation"
+* Expression and Evaluation with JavaScript
 * Identify the Parts of an Expression
 * Identify Core Operators in JavaScript
-* Define "Evaluation"

 ## Introduction